-Tickets are $40 each and can be reserved via the button below or by calling 518-828-1792 x101.
+Only 4 tickets left!
+Tickets are $40 each and can be reserved by calling 518-828-1792.
 Location of benefit concert will be given upon reservation.
-Cocktails and hors d’oeuvres will be provided following the performance when attendees will have an opportunity to meet the artists.
+Cocktails and hors d’oeuvres by Olde Hudson will be provided following the performance when attendees will have an opportunity to meet the artists.

 Canadian baritone Tyler Duncan recently performed at the Metropolitan Opera as Prince Yamadori in Puccini’s Madam Butterfly.
 He has appeared at the Spoleto Festival, the Boston Early Music Festival, the Princeton Festival, Berkshire Choral Festival, and at New York’s Carnegie Hall and in performance with the American Symphony Orchestra, Toronto Symphony, Montreal Symphony and the New York Philharmonic among many others.
 Frequently paired with pianist Erika Switzer, Tyler Duncan has given acclaimed recitals in New York, Boston, and Paris, and throughout Canada, Germany, Sweden, France, and South Africa.
 He is a founding member on the faculty of the Vancouver International Song Institute.